Conditions Evaluated by the Cardiovascular Genetics Program

 Hypertrophic cardiomyopathy (HCM) is characterized by a thickening of the heart walls, which interferes with the heart’s ability to pump.
 HCM can lead to heart failure.
 Many people with HCM also have irregular heart rhythms (arrhythmia).

 Thickening can occur in several places: the wall of the heart’s left ventricle, the wall of the right ventricle or the septum (the wall between the left and right ventricles).
 In some cases, thickening occurs in more than one location.
 Nearly 70 percent of HCM is due to genetic causes.

 HCM can cause irregular heart rhythms that may be life threatening but can be prevented with device or medical management.
 A family history of sudden cardiac death or fainting may suggest the presence of HCM.

 Arrhythmogenic right ventricular dysplasia/cardiomyopathy

-Restrictive cardiomyopathy is characterized by a left ventricle that is normal in size but has diastolic dysfunction (an abnormality in how the heart fills with blood because the heart muscle does not relax in a normal manner).
-Restrictive cardiomyopathy that is infiltrative (amyloidosis, hemochromatosis, glycogen storage disease) can have a genetic component, for which genetic testing can be coordinated through the Cardiovascular Genetics Program.
+Restrictive cardiomyopathy is characterized by a left ventricle that is normal in size but has diastolic dysfunction.
+This is an abnormality in how the heart fills with blood because the heart muscle does not relax in a normal manner.
+Restrictive cardiomyopathy that is infiltrative (amyloidosis, hemochromatosis, glycogen storage disease) may have a genetic component.
+There are now some specific treatments for people with certain genetic causes.

 Duchenne muscular dystrophy and Becker muscular dystrophy